120 Degrees Fahrenheit to Celsius: A practical guide to Temperature Conversion

 Q: Can I use an online converter instead of the formula?

 A: Absolutely!
-Many reliable online converters are available.
-However, understanding the formula is beneficial because it allows you to perform the conversion independently and grasp the underlying mathematical principles.
+Think about it: many reliable online converters are available.
+On the flip side, understanding the formula is beneficial because it allows you to perform the conversion independently and grasp the underlying mathematical principles.

 Q: What if I need to convert Celsius to Fahrenheit?